open-component-model/ocm-website/content/en/docs/context.md

 The result is a fragmented set of homegrown specific tools across products, solutions and services, affecting an enterprises' ability to deliver software consistently and compliant to its own or customer operated target environments.
-These specific, overly complex and thus hard to understand CI/CD pipelines, and the inability to instantly provide a holistic aggregated view of currently running technical artifacts for each and every production environment (including both cloud and on-premise), result in the overall management of software at scale becoming tedious, error-prone and ineffective.
+These specific, overly complex and thus hard to understand CI/CD pipelines, and the inability to instantly provide a holistic aggregated view of currently running technical artefacts for each and every production environment (including both cloud and on-premise), result in the overall management of software at scale becoming tedious, error-prone and ineffective.